 I use deodorant powder (UARMSOL), there's no chemicals oil or fragrances to cause any odor stain in clothers, even after I sweat, no odours.

 I own a dress that I really love, but unfortunately it really smells like armpit.
 I want to know how to get the smell out, but I'm afraid to use some of the suggestions I've read about because it's handwash only.
 I'm afraid it might be too delicate for some of the treatment methods.
 (Also quite a few methods that I've found require machine wash.)
 I was hoping someone may have a solution that will be effective without damaging my dress.
-The dress is one of my favourites so I would prefer solutions that probably won't damage it.
-Sorry if I sound really picky, I just really like that dress.
-Any suggestion?

 White vinegar!
 Soak that dress in a strong solution of white vinegar and COLD water for a few hours then either dry clean or hand wash.
 Vinegar will remove the smell.
 I have used white vinegar to soak out the smells from all my laundry issues, including my husbands suits!
 I soak them for about an hour then I spin them dry and take them to the laundromat.
 Vinegar will remove home odors, too.
 Simmer a solution of vinegar and water on the stove while cooking things with strong odors and it cleans the air.